SchulzLab/SNEEP/README.md

 chr12   111569951       111569952       G       C       rs653178        -1
 ```

-If you want to consider a SNP which has multiple alternative alleles like for instance rs11206510 (https://www.ncbi.nlm.nih.gov/snp/rs11206510), please add one line per alternative allele in the bed-like SNP file.
+If you want to consider a SNP, which has multiple alternative alleles like for instance [rs11206510](https://www.ncbi.nlm.nih.gov/snp/rs11206510) (T -> A,C,G) , please add one line per alternative allele in the bed-like SNP file.
 An example is shown below:

 ```
 chr1    55030365        55030366        A       T       rs11206510      0.1018